COIL PACK TEST 4: Checking Coil Pack Is Getting Power

 If the car started, have your helper turn it off.

-If the Switching signal is present, the LED light will flash on an off the whole time the engine was cranking and during the time it was running.
+If the Switching signal is present, the LED light will flash ON and OFF the whole time the engine was cranking and during the time it was running.

 Let's find out what your test results mean:

-CASE 1: If the LED light flashed on and off, the whole time the engine was cranking or running.
-Then the PCM is providing the Switching signal and the circuit is OK.
+CASE 1: The LED light flashed ON and OFF the whole time the engine was cranking or running.
+This result indicates the PCM is providing the Switching signal and the circuit is OK.
 This result confirms that the ignition coil pack is bad, replace it.

-CASE 2: If the LED Light DID NOT flash on and off, the whole time the engine was cranking or running.
-Then there's either an open in the circuit between the connector and the PCM or the PCM is fried (altho' a fried PCM is rare).
-With this result you have eliminated the coil pack as the source of the misfire condition or No Spark Condition.
+CASE 2: The LED light DI NOT flash ON and OFF the whole time the engine was cranking or running.
+This test result tells you there's either an open-circuit problem in the circuit between the connector and the PCM or the PCM is fried (altho' a fried PCM is rare).
+With this result you have eliminated the coil pack as the source of the misfire condition or no-spark condition.